LogtalkDotOrg/logtalk-for-vscode/README.md

 - "Extract to Logtalk entity" (the user is asked to select the target entity)
 - "Extract to new Logtalk entity" (the user is asked to select the entity type, entity name, file name, and file location)
 - "Extract to new Logtalk file" (the user is asked to select the file name and file location)
-- "Replace with include/1 directive" (the user is asked to select the file name and file location)

-#### Resolve include/1 directive
+#### Resolving and introducing include/1 directives

 When the user selects a region of code that contains an `include/1` directive, the "Refactor" context menu item or the "Refactor" command palette item provides a "Replace include/1 directive with file contents" action.
 The included file is resolved if it's a relative or absolute path, with or without a common Logtalk or Prolog extension.
 The included file contents are indented to match the indentation of the `include/1` directive.

+The "Replace with include/1 directive" refactoring operation is available when the user selects a region of code and uses the "Refactor" context menu item or the "Refactor" command palette item.
+The user is asked to select the new file name and file location.
+The selected code is extracted to the new file and the selection is replaced with an `include/1` directive.

 #### Symbol renaming